Youssef-Adell/ASK-System/README.md

 - Login and signup handaling
 - User can send and receive questions from and to other users
 - User can Answer received questions
-- Feed Page to print all questions and answers in the system
+- Feed Page to print all questions and answers existing in the system

 ## Screenshots

-- Youssef will login with his account and ask Ali question
+- Youssef will login with his account and ask Ali a question

 ![App Screenshot](https://www.linkpicture.com/q/2_321.png)